iauns/cpm/README.md

 example of this is given above in the section on exposing foreign module interfaces.

-For example, if a module you added (module `B`) requested version `v0.9.1` of module `A`, and you subsequently requested `v0.9.5` of module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module.
-It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when using *externals* (not regular modules), especially when building modules for others to use.
+For example, if a module you added (lets call this module `B`) requested version `v0.9.1` of module `A`, and you subsequently requested `v0.9.5` of module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module if you specified `USE_EXISTING_VER TRUE` when adding module `A`.
+It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when adding *externals* (not regular modules) to your project.
+Especially when building modules for others to use.

-For regular modules, you can consider using this option to reduce the size of your executable if multiple different versions of the same module are being used.
+When adding regular non-external modules, you may consider using this option to reduce the size of your executable if multiple different versions of the same module are being used.
 Just be weary of compiler errors due to version conflicts.
+In most cases, this option should be avoided when using regular, non-external, CPM modules.

 Force only one module version
 -----------------------------